Rudy-V/EDA-and-Visaualisation/Lotto_EDA/readme.txt

-This project is an EDA of South Africa's lotto results.

-Sourcing data:
-The data is generated through webscrapping and gets the most recent results and adds it to the csv file.

-EDA:
-This explores the data and visualises the information as needed.
+This project was done for my own practice and learning.
+The goal of this project is to give an insight into the statistics of the past 20 years of results for the national lottery results.

+The data set was sourced through web scrapping from an online archive.
+I used relevant data cleaning and conversions to be usable in the EDA.

+This project uses modern data analysis techniques and libraries.
+At the end of the project there is a write-up with the discoveries made in this project.